Allure815/Faiss_Chatbot/Readme.md

 -----

 **Example Questions**

 You can ask questions such as:

-What is Python?
+-What is Python?

-What is SQL?
+-What is SQL?

-What is FAISS?
+-What is FAISS?

-What is Streamlit?
+-What is Streamlit?

 The chatbot will retrieve the most relevant information from its knowledge base.